Can landlords give a bad reference?

 Previous landlord references

 If you receive negative information from the landlord, it is important to consider whether they are truly being open and honest with you, or whether they are being unfair and negative.
-It’s difficult to know the full story and it may be that the prospective tenant is receiving an unjust bad reference.
+This way, you can figure out how to get past the previous bad landlord reference.
+It’s difficult to know the full story, and it may be that the prospective tenant is receiving an unjust bad reference.
 If things don’t sound good and you have reason to believe that the landlord is being truthful and fair, then it may be best to find someone else.
-If your tenant has never rented previously, or cannot provide a previous landlord reference for whatever reason, see if you can speak to their parents or get hold of a financial reference.
+If your tenant has never rented previously, or cannot provide a previous landlord reference for whatever reason, see if you can speak to their parents (especially if this is the first time they will be renting) or get hold of a financial reference.
 This could be payslips, bank statements, and/or a letter from their employer to confirm their salary.

 Employer references